Kamenets–Podolsky pocket

-The commander of the 1st Panzer Army, Generaloberst Hans Hube, had intended to breakout to the south, as the Soviets had anticipated.
+The commander of the 1st Panzer Army, Generaloberst Hans Hube, intended to breakout south, as the Soviets had anticipated.
 However, Hube was overruled by Generalfeldmarschall Erich von Manstein, who insisted that the army must breakout to the west, relying on the element of surprise and because the Soviet forces there were weak.
 As a relief force attacking from the west, Manstein received the II SS Panzer Corps from France.
-The breakout to the west, supported by major airlift operations of the Luftwaffe, began at the end of March.
-Only at the start of April did the Soviet command realize that German forces were breaking out to the west.
+The westward breakout, supported by a major Luftwaffe airlift, began in late March.
+Only at the start of April did the Soviet command realize German forces were breaking out westward.
 Parts of the 1st Tank Army were redeployed from southern bank of the Dniester, but this was hampered by the destruction of the river crossings by the Germans.
 On 4 April, the II SS Panzer Corps, whose arrival was undetected by the Soviets, struck from the west.
-By 10 April, the 1st Panzer Army connection with the 4th Panzer Army was reestablished.
+By 10 April, contact between the 1st and 4th Panzer Armies was reestablished.

-After the breakout, the combat power of the 1st Panzer Army was greatly reduced.
+After the breakout, the 1st Panzer Army was greatly weakened.
 All of its divisions were rendered combat-ineffective or suitable only for limited defense.
-The losses in armoured vehicles, motor vehicles and heavy weapons were extremely high, with divisions possessing only a small number of them afterwards.
-The combat strength of the divisions, infantry foremost, was reduced to just a fraction of their strength, forcing the Germans to assign specialists and personnel from rear services to the frontline.
-According to the army’s field post inspection office, the hardships of this campaign had a devastating impact on the morale of the troops, being considered the hardest thing the troops had ever experienced, as expressed on various occasions by soldiers who had been on duty for four years or more.
+Losses in heavy weapons, armored and motor vehicles were enormous, leaving units with a small number of them.
+The army reported that most personnel broke out, but noted that only a small part of the 200,000 ration strength were combat troops.
+The infantry strength was reduced to a fraction of authorized levels, forcing the assignment of specialists and personnel from rear services to the frontline.
+The troops emerged from the pocket debilitated, suffering from malnutrition and severe lice infestations, with the logistical breakdown triggering a decrease in discipline.
+According to the army’s field post inspection office, the hardships of this campaign had a devastating impact on morale, with four-year veterans describing it as the most difficult experience of the war.